 “As an injury, stress resulting from exposure to a single traumatic event, such as actual or threatened death, actual or threatened physical assault, actual or threatened sexual assault, and life-threatening traumatic injury, may be considered an industrial injury.
 These exposures must occur in one of the following ways:

-- No PTSD claim for cumulative trauma because of the L&I rule, that claims based on mental conditions or mental disabilities caused by stress do not fall within the definition of Occupational Disease.
-RCW 51.05.142 (1)
+The law for every worker who is not a first responder is that traumatized workers cannot file a PTSD claim for cumulative trauma.
+There is an L&I rule that claims mental conditions or mental disabilities caused by stress do not fall within the definition of Occupational Disease, as per RCW 51.08.142 (1).

-Confused?
-It goes with the the territory.
+If you find this confusing, don’t worry, it goes with the territory.
 L&I occupational disease law is confusing.
-These cases can be won.
-Call for help if you need it.
+However, these cases can be won.
+Call us for help if you need it.